Automating PDF Document Generation in AWS Lambda: A Step-by-Step Guide for Developers

 # Reduces cold start from 8s to 0s

-# Cost: $10/month for 2 instances (worth it for user-facing PDFs)2.
-Caching Templates in S3
+# Cost: $10/month for 2 instances

 // Load template once, reuse across invocations